calvinw/rmarkdown-colab-google-docs/README.md

 This reads the googleid for the Docs document for rExample from google-docx-ids.json and uploads the rExample.docx to that file into google drive.

-In our case the files in google drive are at this link:
+The files we use in google drive are at this link:

 [Google Colab and Docs folder](https://drive.google.com/open?id=1eBAj6EFbtJpHDTqdA8UTdPzr-asPaSGH)